 Further information about the scheme can be found at the Commonwealth Ministry for the Arts website.

-Queensland Museum has several policies that govern the process of acquiring, borrowing and lending objects and specimens in accordance with the requirements of due diligence and in keeping with the parameters of the Act.
+Queensland Museum has an overarching Collection Development Policy that governs the process of acquiring, borrowing and lending objects and specimens in accordance with the requirements of due diligence and in keeping with the parameters of the Act.

 The policies apply when material is being considered for acquisition via purchase, gift (including via the Australian Government’s Cultural Gifts Program), bequest or exchange or in the case of inward loans and when lending material to external borrowers.